 No, it is optional.
 But, if you like flavorful, juicy poultry or pork, I recommend taking the time to brine it.
 The last thing you want your guests to remember is how dry or tough the main entree was on Thanksgiving or family dinner.

-Consider Making These Other Breast Recipes…
+Consider Making These Other White Meat Recipes…

 If you tried this buttermilk brined turkey recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
 Thanks for visiting!